barseghyanartur/django-fobi/README.rst

 Debugging
 ===============================================
+By default debugging is turned off.
+It means that broken form entries, which are entries with broken data, that are not possible to be shown, are just skipped.
+That's safe in production.
+Although, you for sure would want to see the broken entries in development.
+Set the ``FOBI_DEBUG`` to True in the ``settings.py`` of your project in order to do so.

 Most of the errors are logged (DEBUG).
 If you have written a plugin and it somehow doesn't appear in the list of available plugins, do run the ./manage.py fobi_sync_plugins management command since it not only syncs your